- Cheapest non-owner car insurance companies in Wisconsin

 Drivers in Wisconsin may need non-owner car insurance if they frequently rent or borrow a car.
 This coverage only includes liability protection, which pays for property damage or injuries you cause to others.
 It doesn't cover you or the car you're driving.

-Non-owner car insurance in Wisconsin costs an average of $230, with Erie Insurance offering the lowest rates.
-Our analysis found that Erie Insurance is the best overall choice.
-Keep in mind that your age, gender and driving record play a significant role in determining your insurance rates.
+In Wisconsin, non-owner car insurance costs an average of $230, with Erie Insurance offering the most affordable rates.
+Based on our research, Erie Insurance stands out as the best overall option.
+Remember, factors like your age, gender and driving history can significantly affect your insurance rates.

 Methodology